r-grandorder/tri-hermes/en/pages/Lostbelt/gotterdamerung.md

 **Napoleon:**
-Haha, you're a good {(M) man /(F) woman}, Private!
+Haha, you're a good [♂ man /♀ woman], Private!
 Did you forget about my sympathies for one of our enemies already?

 **Napoleon:**
 I really don't like the idea of betraying anyone,but I also can't deny that I've fallen for her.